SuperGroup enters Turkey with Demsa deal

-LONDON SuperGroup (SGP.L), the British company behind the Superdry fashion brand, said it would enter the growing Turkish market through a partnership with local player Demsa Group.
+LONDON Aug 22 SuperGroup, the British company behind the Superdry fashion brand, said it would enter the growing Turkish market through a partnership with local player Demsa Group.

 The group, whose celebrity fans include Real Madrid goalkeeper Iker Casillas and singer Ed Sheeran, said on Thursday it has signed a five year exclusive franchise deal with Demsa.